horia141/jupiter/docs/install.md

 You can of course add an alias to your shell about it.

+By using this approach you will be running in [local mode](concepts/local-vs-hosted-mode.md).

-## Docker
+## Docker (Advanced)

-The simplest way to install Jupiter is via Docker.
+Another way to install Jupiter is via Docker.

 You first need to make sure you have a recent Docker installed.
-After that it's straightforward:
+After that it's a straightforward:

 ```bash
 $ docker pull horia141/jupiter:latest